nnur/Stains-on-the-Brain/README.md

 We created over a 100 watercolor stains.
 Players view one stain at a time and select the closest thing they see.
 Example:
 ![stain](/public/images/32.png "Stain # 32")
-Choices:
-Markup : 1.
-A numbered list
-         2. muddy waters
-         3. mountain
-         4. ephemerality
+Choices: 1.
+A goodbye, 2. muddy waters, 3. mountain, 4. ephemerality

 Then the stain reveals what it really is.